 Andrew’s research interests also cover aspects of legal education.
 His chapter entitled ‘Capitalising on Clinical Legal Education: Insights from Bourdieu’ features in a volume edited by Hugh McFaul and Omar Madhloom published by Routledge in 2021.
 Andrew leads the law school's Solicitors Qualifying Examination (SQE) curriculum development work and he has recently blogged on why the SQE can't guarantee competent solicitors, law schools' responses to the SQE and whether ChatGPT could pass SQE.
 As Deputy Director (Law) of SCiLAB, Andrew plays a central role in the Faculty's vibrant and growing research centre.

-Andrew has over seven years’ experience of supervising PhD students, as both first and second supervisor, including supervising three students to completion.
+Andrew has over eight years’ experience of supervising PhD students, including supervising students to completion, examining, and chairing vivas.
 He is happy to be approached about PhD supervision in any of his areas of interest.